gitopia/gitopia-storage/readme.md

 ### 4. One-Time Setup (Registration)
 You need to register your provider on the Gitopia blockchain.
 You only need to do this once.

+> [!WARNING]
+> Make sure to sync your ipfs cluster with other active providers before registering your provider.
+You'll start receiving challenges after registration.

 1.  **Import your key:** The container automatically imports the key from the `GITOPIA_OPERATOR_MNEMONIC` in your `.env` file on startup.

 2.  **Register the Provider:**